Milofow/Milofow/Research/Agile Research.md

 ## Which agile methods exist and which are most popular?
-Below are listed most of the agile methods that exists now a day.
-They contain a short introduction that I picked from the internet that described it the best in my opinion.
+Listed here below are most of the agile methods that exists nowadays.
+They contain a short introduction that I picked from the internet which describes it the best, in my opinion.

 - ### Scrum
-> People often think scrum and agile are the same thing because scrum is centered around continuous improvement, which is a core principle of agile.
+> People often think scrum and agile are the same thing, because scrum is centered around continuous improvement, which is a core principle of agile.
 However, scrum
 > is a framework for getting work done, where agile is a mindset.
 You can’t really “go agile”, as it takes dedication from the whole team to change the way they
 > think about delivering value to your customers.
 But you can use a framework like scrum to help you start thinking that way and to practice building agile
 > principles into your everyday communication and work.